 Make homemade lactose-free yogurt without the high sugar levels and additives that are often found in commercial products.

-Regular milk and classic live cultures create a delicious, pure yogurt with a naturally tart flavor.
+Regular milk and classic live cultures create a delicious, pure yogurt with a naturally tart flavour.
 For several less tart lactose-free yogurt options, scroll down.

 Our “High-Low” method works beautifully in the Proofer to create a smoother yogurt than machines that only culture at one constant temperature.
 And heating milk to a higher temperature than other recipes denatures more protein for a thicker texture.
 To eliminate the lactose in regular milk, we use a long, carefully controlled culture in the Proofer to give beneficial bacteria enough time to consume the milk sugars.
 This creates a yogurt that works well for most lactose-sensitive individuals.